terrimporter/MetaWorks/README.md

 Snakemake is a python-based workflow manager (Koster and Rahmann, 2012) and it requires three sets of files to run the workflows described described in the next section (Fig 1).

 **Fig 1.
-Using a conda environment helps to quickly gather programs and dependencies used by MetaWorks.**.
+Using a conda environment helps to quickly gather programs and dependencies used by MetaWorks.**

 <img src="/images/conda_env.png" width="500">